 R2M Indicator 2:

 Childhood stunting affects approximately 162 million children under the age of five worldwide.
 Stunting is a consequence of malnutrition, first of the mother and then of the child.
 The consequences of stunting – diminished cognitive and physical development, reduced future earnings, and increased risk of nutrition-related diseases – affect boys and girls.
-In most countries, the rate of stunting is higher for boys than girls.
-In Pakistan, for example, the prevalence of stunting in boys in 2012 was 48.4 percent compared to 41.7 percent for girls.
 Rates of stunting for both sexes are higher, on average, in low-income and lower-middle-income countries.
-Further disaggregation by wealth quintiles within a country may reveal interesting trends on progress – or lack of progress – towards bridging the gap of stunting rates between the wealthy and poor.
+Within countries, disaggregation by wealth quintiles shows a similar pattern.

 About the data